NVIDIA/elements/README.md

 - `/projects/demos` - Suite of standardized demo apps for Elements and Patterns
 - `/projects/elements` - Elements library: curated UI maintained by the Elements team
 - `/projects/elements-react` - Elements React library for React compatibility/support
+- `/projects/testing` - A set of testing utilities for Lit based Web Components.

 ## Development